core-coin/nuntiare/README.md

 ## Troubleshooting
 - **Cannot connect to Core RPC**: verify `BLOCKCHAIN_SERVICE_URL`, ensure the node accepts WebSocket connections, and that the smart contract address is correct.
 The service will retry subscriptions every five seconds if the channel closes.
-- **No notifications after registering**: confirm the wallet paid at least 200 CTN to the assigned subscription address and that the Telegram user initiated the bot session (if using Telegram).
+- **No notifications after registering**: confirm the wallet paid the required CTN amount (configured via `SUBSCRIPTION_MONTH_COST`, default 200 CTN) to the assigned subscription address and that the Telegram user initiated the bot session (if using Telegram).
 Check the database tables to ensure the wallet registration succeeded.
 - **Email errors**: validate SMTP credentials and ports.
 The service currently uses TLS/STARTTLS on the primary port and falls back to the alternative port if configured.
 - **Well-known service errors**: verify that `WELL_KNOWN_URL` is correct and accessible.
 Check that `NETWORK` matches the network name used by the well-known service (e.g., `devin` for testnet, `mainnet` for production).
 The service will log errors but continue operating with previously cached tokens if the well-known service is temporarily unavailable.